palmserino/Matrix-Multiplication-Optimization/README.md

   3. eigenfaces_dgemm.cpp
   4. eigenfaces_mpi.cpp

 The matrix-matrix multiplication done in this project computes a covariance matrix used to compute the singular value decomposition across images of human faces.
+This results in an 'eigenface' or set of eigenvectors that allow a computer to recognize a human face.